The best self-care ideas…

 - Start your own blog.

-- Sing, hum, whistle, or play a musical instrument.
+- Be musical: hum, whistle, or play a musical instrument.
 (P.S.
 You do not have to be good at any of these things.)

-- Go to the playground and swing, slide, see-saw.
+- Act like a kid again: Go to the playground and swing, slide, see-saw.
 It is amazingly refreshing to do child-like activities sometimes.

 - Go to a lake, beach, or neighborhood outdoor pool on a hot, sunny day.